samaradel/www_threefold/www.threefoldtoken.com/content/faq/ambassador-faq.md

 It would be so absolutely fantastic if you have more time to help us achieve our ambitious goals.
 Please contact us, I am sure we can arrange an appropriate partnership.

+## More Info

+For a list of definitions used see our [definitions document](https://github.com/threefoldtoken/legal/blob/master/definitions.md).